 What to expect from your doctor

-Your doctor will likely ask you several questions, including:
+Your health care provider will likely ask you several questions, including:

-Have you been treated for a bladder or kidney infection in the past?
+- Have you ever been treated for a bladder or kidney infection?